jonmosco/openshift-template-argocd-cmp/README.md

 ## OpenShift Templates

+Argo CD doesn't care how the YAML is produced; it only cares that the final result sent to stdout is a valid stream of Kubernetes manifests.

 The plugin looks for OpenShift template files in the following locations:
 - Files in `./openshift/` directory
 - Files named `template.yaml` or `template.yml` in the root or subdirectories